-- Because the UASD-SGN bulletin is operated by national agencies of the Dominican Republic, we used this catalogue with a high level of confidence. - Reviewed catalogues are assumed to have more reliable origins - The final catalogue will use moment magnitudes (M_w), and so magnitudes that are natively reported on this scale will be prioritized.
+• The final catalogue will use moment magnitudes (M_w), and so magnitudes that are natively reported on this scale will be prioritized.
 Other magnitudes will be converted whenever possible in step (4).

 To better understand how the UASD catalogue compares to the reviewed global catalogues, we used magnitude density plots that compare the magnitudes computed by two agencies for a single event (i.e., Figure 2).
 We found that the M_W defined by UASD are approximately equal to the M_W from ISCGEM and the GCMT.
-Following this, we set the following generalized hierarchy: (1) The most reliable magnitudes are those that are natively M_W .
-(2) The next-best option is a magnitude for which a conversion relationship to M_W has been developed from large, global datasets (e.g., Weatherill et al., 2016).
-(3) If these are unavailable, we will aim to use ad-hoc conversion equations, and thus choose magnitude types for which there are many entries with a preferred magnitude, and thus for which a robust ad-hoc conversion can be developed.
-(4) The last-choice magnitudes are those for which there are not enough overlapping events to convert independently.
+Following this, we set the following generalized hierarchy:

+- (1) The most reliable magnitudes are those that are natively M{W} . - (2) The next-best option is a magnitude for which a conversion relationship to M_W has been developed from large, global datasets (e.g., Weatherill et al., 2016). - (3) If these are unavailable, we will aim to use ad-hoc conversion equations, and thus choose magnitude types for which there are many entries with a preferred magnitude, and thus for which a robust ad-hoc conversion can be developed. - (4) The last-choice magnitudes are those for which there are not enough overlapping events to convert independently.
 Table 2 shows the magnitude hierarchy used to select earthquake magnitudes.
-(NB: when the CCA catalogue was added the database, the reporting agencies and magnitude types originally used to build the CCA catalogue were used for these field in the entries, rather than being assigned the agency id "CCA".)
+(Note: when the CCA catalogue was added the database, the reporting agencies and magnitude types originally used to build the CCA catalogue were used for these field in the entries, rather than being assigned the agency id "CCA".)